timestamper.online

 import datetime

-timestamp = time.time()
+timestamp = 1678886400

-# Convert timestamp to date
+# Convert to a datetime object

-dt = datetime.datetime.fromtimestamp(timestamp)
+date_object = datetime.datetime.fromtimestamp(timestamp)

 PHPWeb Backend Development